aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Unfortunately, my blog does not have a comment section, but you can [open an issue or a discussion on GitHub](https://github.com/aghArdeshir/aghardeshir.github.io/) if you have anything to share, any idea, question, disagreement, or just want to contribute to this blog post.

 Thanks for reading! ❤️

+// TODO: Ronald's feedback:
+// you should include a little bullet list with 1 to 2 sentences description of each point
+// and then start deep diving into each of them.
+// So they know what is going on
+//
+//